XCollab/.github/profile/README.md

 ## 🔍 **Our Focus**

-* **AI & Machine Learning**: Fine-tuning models, building tools, and experimenting with ideas.
+* **AI & Machine Learning**: Fine-tuning models, quantization, deployment, and tool-building.
+* **Python Projects**: From automation scripts to larger apps and data tools.
 * **Open Collaboration**: Welcoming contributors of all levels to work together.

 ---